element-plus/element-plus/docs/en-US/component/ellipsis.md

 ---
-title: Ellipsis
-lang: en-US
+title: Ellipsis lang: en-US
 ---

 # Ellipsis

-Text ellipsis component.
+A component that handles Text ellipsis scenes.

 ## Basic Usage

-你可以定义你的缩略位置与文本。

-:::demo 通过传入 `ellipsis` 来确定你要省略的字符数，`text` 是你要显示的原始文本，`content` 则会传递给 `el-tooltip` 组件。
+You can define your ellipsis position and the text to be displayed.

+:::demo Determine the number of characters you want to omit by passing in the `ellipsis` attribute.
+The `text` attribute is the original text you want to display, while the `content` attribute will be passed to the `el-tooltip` component.

 ellipsis/basic